Want the ugly truth ? Big outsourcers will not deal with the support needs of the smaller business. They can't.

 - They cannot easily offer anything other than a vanilla service, so things like a white-glove "concierge" style service offering, or a service that is tightly integrated with a product management organization, are left to more specialist niche players.

 There absolutely is a place for these big BPOs.
 There are businesses that outsource thousands of seats on a regular basis.
 There are whole country-based economies that have been built off the growth of this sector.
 However, the big guys are great for the big guys.
-If you are smaller, or simply want something other than vanilla, talk to a specialist.
+If you are smaller, or simply want something other than vanilla, then look into the world of boutique, specialist suppliers who are far more aligned with your objectives.